-The United Way of Lackawanna and Wayne Counties (UWLWC) plays a unique role in the community as a leader in the health and human services sector.
+The United Way of Lackawanna, Wayne & Pike Counties (UWLWC) plays a unique role in the community as a leader in the health and human services sector.
 We firmly believe that to successfully carry out our organizational vision and mission, UWLWC must be committed to diversity.

 We understand that UWLWC is strong as an organization and central to our community because of the respect, dignity and value we give to all individuals; and because we aspire to involve people from all segments of our community in every aspect of our work.
 Our intent is to create and sustain an environment that encourages all individuals to reach their fullest potential in a positive and productive manner.